benjaminramey/GoodlyFere.NServiceBus.EntityFramework/README.md

 database in which you want to store Saga data, subscriptions and timeouts.

 Each interface defines the methods or properties that your `DbContext` must implement.

+##### Container Registration
+You must also register your implementation of `INServiceBusDbContextFactory` with the dependency injection framework that you have configured for NServiceBus.

+If you are using the default container with NServiceBus, your registration may look something like this.

+	public class EndpointConfig
+    {
+        public void Customize(BusConfiguration configuration)
+        {
+            configuration.RegisterComponents(c => c.ConfigureComponent<MyNServiceBusDbContextFactory>(DependencyLifecycle.SingleInstance));

+            configuration.UsePersistence<EntityFrameworkPersistence>();
+        }
+    }

 #### DbContext
 You can have three different `DbContext`s (one for each interface that the